AAUSmartProductionLab/data-driven-decisions/sensors/README.md

 | No Object | Object | 3 | 1 |

 The sensor condition is sampled on a 200ms basis as default, but this time can be successfully reduced to 50ms for fast moving sys-
 -tems.
-Currently (11/07/2022), each sample is recorded in the database.
+Currently (27/09/2022), only 1 and 0 values are sent on to Node-RED.

 ### DHT11
 The DHT11 sensor is used to sample ambient temperature and humidity in an area.
 This sensor provides a humidity sensing range of
 20-80% with an accuracy of ±5%, and a temperature sensing range of 0-50°C with an accuracy of ±2°C. The sample rate is max 1Hz.

-##### Code Function
+##### Code Implementation
-The current (11/07/2022) code implementation samples the temperature and humidity every 5 minutes, stores this data on the ESP-box until 6 samples have been collected.
-These samples are then sent on the the Raspberry Pi for insertion into the database.
+The current (11/07/2022) code implementation samples the temperature and humidity every 5 minutes, stores this data as a JSON-document on the ESP-box until 6 samples have been collected.
+This JSON-document is then published to the MQTT topic ESPBox1/DHT11.

 ### IMU

-### RFID-Reader
+The IMU sensor is used to gather acceleration and rotation data.
+An MPU6050 is currently (27/09/2022) used for this sensor.

+##### Code Implementation
+The current (27/09/2022) code implementation samples the IMU data every 50ms and publishes this data immediately to the MQTT topic
+ESPBox2/imu.